-The "new" company will have presence in Central and South East Europe and in particular in Czech Republic, Poland, Slovakia, Ukraine, Romania and Bulgaria, with an estimated portfolio size of ~EUR 160m and a NAV of ~EUR 78m.
+The "new" company will have presence in Central and South East Europe and in particular in Czech Republic, Poland, Slovakia, Ukraine, Romania and Bulgaria, with an estimated portfolio size of \sim €160 million and a NAV of \sim €78 million.

 As part of the aforementioned agreement, in 2019 the Company completed Stage 1 of the transaction with Arcona, involving the sale of Bela and Balabino land plots in Ukraine, and the Boyana asset in Bulgaria, receiving from these sales a total of 593.534 Arcona shares and 144.084 warrants over shares in Arcona.
-Moreover in June 2021 the Company signed with Arcona relevant SPAs for the transfer of assets included in Stage 2 of the transaction which includes two office properties in Bucharest, Romania (Delenco and EOS), as well as the Kiyanovskiy and Rozny assets in Ukraine.
-In March and June 2022 the parties signed the closing documents of the transaction regarding the Delenco and EOS assets in Romania in exchange for the issue to SPDI of 479.376 new shares in Arcona and 115.543 warrants over shares in Arcona.
+Moreover, in June 2021, the Company signed with Arcona relevant SPAs for the transfer of assets included in Stage 2 of the transaction which includes two office properties in Bucharest, Romania (Delenco and EOS), as well as the Kiyanovskiy and Rozny assets in Ukraine.
+In March and June 2022, the parties signed the closing documents of the transaction regarding the Delenco and EOS assets in Romania in exchange for the issue to SPDI of 479.376 new shares in Arcona and 115.543 warrants over shares in Arcona.

-Closing of the transactions regarding the Ukrainian assets has been on hold after the Russian invasion of Ukraine.
-Although the buyer is committed to meet its relevant obligations, the effective closing of these transactions is expected to take longer.
-Obviously, the associated risk has increased dramatically, and inevitably successful completion of Stage 2 is closely dependent on agreement over price and how conflict will be evolved.
+Closing of the transactions regarding the Ukrainian assets included in Stage 2 has been put temporarily on hold after the Russian invasion of Ukraine.
+However, the two Parties continued relevant discussions and currently they have reached an agreement on the commercial terms, working closely towards the effective closing of the transactions, which are expected to materialize during the third quarter of 2024.

+Obviously, the prevailing conditions have increased the associated risk, and inevitably successful completion of the remaining Stage 2 transactions in Ukraine is closely dependent on how conflict will evolve.

-Discussions regarding Stage 3 of the transaction are at a preliminary stage and will be intensified upon successful closing of Stage 2.
-However, due to the delay associated with the Arcona transaction, the Company has increased effort to monetize the assets included in Stage 3, succeeding in the sale (and in some cases the pre-sale) of all remaining assets in GreenLake complex, including non-zoned land, at prices higher than those offered by Arcona.
+Discussions regarding Stage 3 of the transaction are on hold due to the overall delay, thereby forcing the Company to monetize the assets included in Stage 3, succeeding in the sale of all remaining assets in GreenLake complex, including non-zoned land, at prices higher than those offered by Arcona.

-Moreover the current conflict between Ukraine and Russia, on top of the huge humanitarian and economic problems that it has brought in Ukraine, has also harmed confidence and economic sentiment in the whole region (including Romania), something which eventually might lead to destabilization of the associated economies, minimization of foreign investment volumes, and negative impacts on real estate markets.
-However, we should note at this point that negative impact from any inflationary trends is minimized through the indexation clauses included in Group's lease agreements.
+In general, the conflict between Ukraine and Russia, on top of the huge humanitarian and economic problems that it has brought in Ukraine, has also harmed confidence and economic sentiment in the whole region (including Romania).
+At the same time, increased energy prices have resulted in inflationary trends which brought turbulence in the markets.
+Although currently the general economic sentiment has been mostly recovered, foreign investment volumes in the region have been substantially decreased, something that in the mid-term may have negative impacts on real estate markets.
+On the other hand, we should note at this point that negative impact from any inflationary trends is minimized through the indexation clauses included in Group's lease agreements.